jlehen/push2mob/README.md

-Besides, asynchronous pushes allow the client application to return immediately without waiting for all notifications to be sent; push2mob will just do it right (there is not much way to stray anyhow).
+Besides, asynchronous pushes allow the client application to return immediately without waiting for all notifications to be sent; push2mob will just do it right (there is not many ways to stray anyhow).
 This is especially relevant for APNS where every single device must be addressed individually.

 ZeroMQ protocol has been chosen because it allows very simple network programming.
 It abstracts away all the socket dance one has to do when writing a networked application.
+Additionally, this means any language can be used as long as ZeroMQ bindings exist for it (all major scripting and compiled languages are supported and more).

 The ZeroMQ REQ/REP semantic enforces an even simpler programming model: the client application sends request and then receives a reply.
 Any